Just9krish/Just9krish/README.md

 <br />
 <br />

 Hi, I'm [Just9krish](https://www.linkedin.com/in/amit-vishwakarma-bb54b222a/), Junior Web Programmer.
-Learn very much of web programming language and curious about new stack of programming.
+Learning a web programming language and curious about new stack of programming.
 Experience in internship and remote work.
 Responsible, wondering, and hard working.
 Client satisfaction is number one.